INSTRUCTIONS FOR SUBMITTING A FOIA REQUEST

 For Additional Information:

-The above Instructions for Submitting a FOIA Request are provided as a quick guide for making a request.
 For more information on our FOIA policy, see 49 C.F.R. § 701.
-Questions regarding the FOIA request submission process for Amtrak’s OIG may be submitted to the address above, or via e-mail.
+Questions regarding a FOIA request submission for Amtrak OIG records may be submitted to the address above, or via e-mail.